mattclay/ansible-hacking/README.md

 ## lxc-parallel-test.sh
 Run lxc-test.sh on LXD containers in parallel.

+# OS X
+Scripts for use on OS X.

 ## osx-parallels-test.sh
 Start a new Parallels VM for a specific version of OS X.